teohxuen/website/content/report/final_report.md

 ##### Table 15: Summary of Telemetry Availability Across Interfaces

 Due to limited space on the screen, only high-priority telemetry is shown to avoid clutter.
 The Telegram channel provides immediate operational updates, while full datasets are continuously uploaded to Google Sheets for future analysis.
-This tiered reporting strategy balances usability with traceability, ensuring the data remains actionable without overwhelming users.
+This tiered reporting approach balances operational clarity without sacrificing traceability.

 ---